Skip to main content

 • 5-turn conversation + 3 tool calls (web search, DB query, calculation)

-• AgentCore: Agent Runtime + MCP connector
+• AgentCore: Agent Runtime + MCP Connector

-• EKS: LangGraph + MCP server (Bifrost MCP tool filtering vs LiteLLM)
+• EKS: LangGraph + MCP Server (Bifrost MCP tool filtering vs LiteLLM)

 • Validation: AgentCore Agent Runtime complex workflow handling capability, customization limits